COVID-19

 Contact details

-Frank Jotzo has held lead author roles with the Intergovernmental Panel on Climate Change and is joint editor-in-chief of the journal Climate Policy.
-His research and research leadership spans decarbonisation strategies, policy instruments for climate change and environment, economics of energy transition, trade and investment, and political economy and international dimensions of climate and energy policy.
+His research and research leadership spans a wide range of aspects of climate change economics and energy transition policy.
+Topics include policy instruments for climate change and environment, decarbonisation and net-zero strategies, economics of energy transition, trade and investment, and political economy and international dimensions of climate and energy policy.

-Frank Jotzo teaches the Masters course Domestic Climate Change Policy and Economics contributes to courses including International Climate Change Policy and Economics, teaches executive education short courses, and supervises PhD scholars.
+Frank Jotzo teaches the ANU Masters course Domestic Climate Change Policy and Economics contributes to courses including International Climate Change Policy and Economics, teaches executive education short courses, and supervises PhD scholars on topics that directly relate to his research.

 Publications